damianosmel/dom2vec/README.md

 Pretrained dom2vec embeddings can be downloaded from the Research Data portal of Leibniz University Hannover at [dom2vec_pretrained](https://data.uni-hannover.de/dataset/dom2vec_pretrained).

 ## Citation
-This repository is the implementation of the research work: "*Capturing Protein Domain Structure and Function Using Self-Supervision on Domain Architectures*" [link](https://www.mdpi.com/1999-4893/14/1/28).
+This repository is the implementation of the research work: "*Capturing Protein Domain Structure and Function Using Self-Supervision on Domain Architectures*" ([link](https://www.mdpi.com/1999-4893/14/1/28)).

-Cite as:
+Please, cite as:
 ```
 Melidis, D.P.; Nejdl, W. Capturing Protein Domain Structure and Function Using Self-Supervision on Domain Architectures.
 Algorithms 2021, 14, 28. https://doi.org/10.3390/a14010028